hlehmann17/harperLehmann/README.md

 * `documentation`: Sub-directory for documentation materials, e.g. data dictionaries or IRB approval letters.

 * `scripts`: Sub-directory for R/Python analysis scripts.
-It is recommended to have a clear labeling such as: *1_data_query.qmd*, *2_descriptives.qmd*, *3_main_analysis*, *4_senstivity_analysis*, etc.
+It is recommended to have a clear labeling such as: *1_data_query.qmd*, *2_descriptives.qmd*, *3_main_analysis.qmd*, *4_senstivity_analysis.qmd*, etc.

 * `functions`: Custom R/Python functions to be sourced in analysis scripts.

 * `results`: Sub-directory for collecting publication-ready tables, figures and other material relevant to communicate results.

 * `public`: output directory for all quarto scripts and resources published on the website.
-This is particularly useful to publish annotated and interactive outputs along with a peer-reviewed manuscript as a measure of enhanced transpareny and reproducibility and a way to augment and support study results.
+This is particularly useful to publish annotated and interactive outputs along with a peer-reviewed manuscript as a measure of enhanced transparency and reproducibility and a way to augment and support study results.
 The name of the output directory can be customized in the `_quarto.yml` file according to specific system needs (for more details see the [quarto website](https://quarto.org/docs/projects/quarto-projects.html)).

 * `manuscript`: Sub-directory where manuscript and supplementary material can be drafted and stored.